-GHSP Global Terms and Conditions may be accessed on our website www.ghsp.com.
+GHSP Global Terms and Conditions may be accessed at the end of the Global Supplier Standards Manual.
+A Mandarin version of our Terms and Conditions may be accessed on our website at www.ghsp.com.
 If a supplier is unable to access the document, please contact your buyer for assistance.
 The Terms and Conditions are the governing document for any quote, will be referenced in any purchase order, and are the basis of the agreement between the supplier and GHSP unless otherwise declared in another agreement signed by both parties.